tigoe/html-for-conndev/readme.md

 Then you can open a browser and enter `http://localhost:8000` or your computer's IP address followed by `:8000` to see your files.
 To stop the server, type control-C.

 You'll often need to know your computer's IP address as well.
-You can get this from your system's control panel, or on the command line using the ifconfig on MAcOS or Linux, and ipcommand on Windows.
+You can get this from your system's control panel, or on the command line using the `ifconfig` on MacOS or Linux, and `ipcommand` on Windows.
 Look for the IP address of your WiFi interface.
 On MacOS, it's called `en0`; on Windows 10, `Wireless LAN Adapter Wi-Fi`; on Linux, usually `wlan0`.
 If your computer's IP address is something like 192.168.1.10, you'd enter `http://192.168.1.10:8000` in the browser's address bar to get your files.

 ## Communications Protocols